 “Let’s just say I had some bad habits back then,” says Rick.
 “I liked to party.
 Listened to a lot of Zeppelin.
 And Debbie was a goody-goody.”

-“I prefer ‘studious type,’” says Debbie.
+“I prefer ‘studious type, look ’” says Debbie.
 “No, our paths never crossed back then.
 But here we are 14 years later.”

 Rick and Debbie were recently staying at the Pfister Hotel while visiting Debbie’s son, Michael.

 “I usually pick the really new, modern hotels.
 This is my first time in an old, historic hotel and I love it.
 I thought I was going to smell moth balls in my room – but I don’t – or feel like Scarlet O’Hara in ‘Gone With the Wind,’ but I don’t,” says Debbie.
 “I never liked chain restaurants to eat in so why would I want to stay in a chain hotel?
 It’s the same logic, I’m realizing.”

 I nod, happy she sees the beauty and the allure of the opulent Pfister.
 But I gotta know more about their story.
 Like how did they find each other so many years after high school?